florianwagnerdotme/florianwagnerdotme.github.io/vulnDisclosurePolicy.md

     - The responsibility for developing and releasing a patch lies with the project team.
 I aim to assist by providing detailed information about the vulnerability.

 4. **Disclosure Deadline:**
    - My disclosure deadline for publicly disclosing a vulnerability is 90 days after the first report to the project team.

-5. **Flexibility:**
+6. **Flexibility:**
     - I acknowledge the hard work maintainers invest in fixing vulnerabilities, and I understand that additional time may be necessary.
 I am open to discussing my disclosure policy to accommodate specific requirements when warranted.

 I believe in fostering a collaborative and responsible security community to enhance the overall safety of projects and their users.
 I am committed to ethical and transparent practices in vulnerability disclosure.

-For inquiries or to report a vulnerability, contact me, Florian Wagner, at [mail[at]florianwagner.me](mailto:mail@florianwagner.me).
+For inquiries or to report a vulnerability, contact me, Florian Wagner, at mail[at]florianwagner.me.
+You can find my PGP public key on the main page at the bottom.